Hiflylabs/awesome-dbt/README.md

 - [Who's really using dbt?](https://semistructured.substack.com/p/dbt-analytics-engineering-or-data-engineering)
 - [dbt and the Analytics Engineer — what’s the hype about](https://medium.com/validio/dbt-and-the-analytics-engineer-whats-the-hype-about-907eb86c4938)
 - [dbtvault](https://dbtvault.readthedocs.io/en/latest/) - Package for generating and executing ETL for Data Vault 2.0 on Snowflake
+- [dbt-tips](https://github.com/erika-e/dbt-tips) - Excellent companion to your dbt practice with rich collection of tips

 ### Orchestration